 If you found these tips useful, you’ll love my e-book, How to Make Money at Craft Shows (and art fairs, festivals, conventions and other events!)

-It’s available for instant download on Etsy for just $9!
-Buy it now.
+It’s available for instant download for just $9.
+Learn more.